tfabris/BlueGigaEmpeg/README.md

   - You can tell if you have this problem by using [debug mode](#debug) and typing the LIST command while the module is paired.
-The output of the LIST command should have three entries: Two A2DP channels for left and right audio, and one AVRCP channel for commands and data.
+The output of the LIST command should show three entries: Two A2DP channels (one for data and one for audio) and one AVRCP channel for play/pause/track commands and track titles.
 If your LIST command shows only two A2DP channels but no AVRCP channel, then you have this problem.
 Try the following:

     - Get the latest version of the BlueGigaEmpeg.ino source code as described in the ["Updating firmware"](#updating-firmware) section.
 Edit the